Webhooks

 - Respond with a

-2xxHTTP status code to confirm successful receipt and processing of the event. - DataOne applies a 5-second timeout to webhook deliveries.
+2xxHTTP status code to confirm successful receipt and processing of the event. - D•One applies a 5-second timeout to webhook deliveries.
 If no response is received within this window, the delivery is treated as failed and will be retried.

 -